danny-murray/Disease_Classifier/README.md

 The project structure is organised as:

-- `main.py`: The main script for training the classifier and making predictions.
+- `symptoms_disease.py`: The main script for training the classifier and making predictions.
-- `exploratory_data_analysis.py`: Script for performing exploratory data analysis on the dataset.
-- `utils.py`: Utility functions for data preprocessing and evaluation.
 - `Symptom2Disease.csv`: Dataset file containing symptom descriptions and disease labels.

 ## Results